rpellerin/rpellerin.github.io/content/air-purifying-houseplants.md

 ## Temperature

-Between 15°C and 25°C. Avoid below 15 (won't grow otherwise).
+Between 15°C and 22°C. Avoid below 15 (won't grow otherwise).
+Below 10 could damage it.

 ## Light

 500 lux, quite a log of light.
 Avoid too much direct sun light.
-Do not like absence of light.
+It does not like absence of light.

 ## Watering

-Soil must remain moist.
-Mist the leaves twice a week.
+Soil must remain hardly moist.
+Once or twice a week.
+Mist the leaves twice a week also, if possible.

 ## Repotting

 Repotting is from March to May, every 2 to 3 years.
 Every other year, replace the upper layer of the soil, do not repot.

+# Spathiphyllum

+## Temperature

+Between 15°C and 25°C. Below 10 could damage it seriously.

+## Light

+A significant amount but no direct sun though.
+Dim light is OK.

+## Watering

+Once a week, a lot.
+Don't leave standing water!

+## Repotting

+In March, every two to three years.

 ## Complementary information

+Avoid dry air as well as fresh air flows.

+To foster blossoming, deprive the plant of water for a few days.

 <br />